grwells/latex-toolkit/README.md

 1. Config file to pass startup commands to vim/neovim after startup.
 See [commands](https://neovim.io/doc/user/starting.html) documentation for passing commands to neovim from command line.
 Ex. `nvim "+set cc=80" <filename>`.

 2. Project export as an archive/zipped archive.
 This would reduce file size, make more transportable with git directories, _etc._

+3. Option/Command/Argument Completion.
+It would be nice to have command completion via tabs in commmand line.
+Currently broken, not sure why.